A teaspoon of oil, measured out with precision, is how Professor Tim Benton remembers his mother preparing items for frying.

 The production of vegetable oils and oil crops have both increased considerably over the past three decades.

 The rise has been driven by a combination of trade agreements, which have made it cheaper and easier to export and import oil, and various government policies.
-Subsidies in countries such as Malaysia and Indonesia, aimed at ramping up production for export, have helped to lower the cost of vegetable oil, for example.
+Policy incentives in countries such as Malaysia and Indonesia, aimed at ramping up production for export, have helped to lower the cost of vegetable oil, for example.

 "Competing in a global market requires a highly efficient production process driving scale and cheapness.
 Now we have a food system built on incredibly cheap calories," says Prof Benton.